JAPAN NISA · JAPAN iDeCo · U.S. TAXPAYERS · PFIC FORM 8621

 特別分配金 gets its own section below because it is the Japan-specific data collision: local ROC treatment does not remove U.S. basis or §1291 modeling.

-The most dangerous sentence in cross-border financial planning is: "I will deal with the U.S. tax when I sell the fund."
+One risky assumption is: "I will deal with the U.S. tax when I sell the fund."

 Under the default §1291 rules, any gain realized upon the sale or exchange of PFIC shares is treated as an excess distribution.
 This gain is allocated evenly over your entire holding period.
 The portion allocated to prior tax years is taxed at the highest historical marginal tax rate for that year, and loaded with daily compounding underpayment interest under IRC §6621.